byanelli/podblender/README.md

 * **YouTube channels and playlists** — subscribe once and new uploads show up in your feed on their own
 * **RSS feeds** — subscribe to a text feed and each new item is narrated the same way

+You can also add a clip by emailing its link to the feed's own address, which works from the share menu of almost any app.
+See [Adding clips by email](#adding-clips-by-email).

 Why would you want this?
 It turns out there's a lot of interesting audio content (lectures, interviews, etc.) trapped on video sharing sites.
 I would prefer to listen to this content in my podcast player, with all its affordances for listening to long audio files: controls to scrub forward/back 30s, dynamic range compression for when speakers are recorded at inconsistent levels, ability to skip silences, etc. Also, even when a video platform (e.g., YouTube) lets you cache videos on mobile devices, it often forces you to cache the video along with the audio track even if you don't intend to watch, wasting space on your device.

 ## Requirements